Centred Content

 Craig Ambrose

 Craig is currently the Chief of the Owen Sound Police Service.
 He grew up and lived in rural Waterloo region and worked through the ranks of the Waterloo Regional Police Service during his 29 years prior to moving to Owen Sound in 2019.
-Craig’s wife is originally from Owen Sound and recently retired.
-Together, they have raised three remarkable grown women which two have started careers of their own and their youngest is finishing University.

 Melissa Clancy